Near Optimal Bounds for Replacement Paths and Related Problems in the CONGEST Model: Introduction

 We also consider approximation versions of the problems defined above, these results are tabulated in Table~\ref{tab:approxresults}.
 The $\alpha$-approximation (for some $\alpha > 1$) for the RPaths problem is to compute a replacement path for each edge $e$ whose weight is within an $\alpha$ factor of the shortest replacement path for $e$, and the other approximation problems are defined similarly.
 We also use the notation $(1+\epsilon)$-approximation where $\alpha = (1+\epsilon)$ for an arbitrarily small constant $\epsilon > 0$.

 Our algorithms compute the weight/size of the replacement path or minimum weight cycle, and we also show how they can be modified to construct the actual replacement paths or cycle.
-The construction can be done using routing tables at each vertex, or using an on-the-fly method where the replacement path or cycle is quickly constructed when the failing edge is discovered.
+The construction can be done using routing tables at each vertex.
+In the case of undirected graphs, we present an additional on-the-fly method where the replacement path or cycle is quickly constructed when the failing edge is discovered without storing the entire routing table.
 This is discussed in detail in Section~\ref{sec:recon}.
 We also consider the problem of \textit{$q$-Cycle Detection}: given an unweighted graph $G$, some vertex must report a cycle if $G$ contains a simple cycle of length $q$.
 If $G$ has no simple cycle of length $q$, no vertex should report a cycle.
-We now state the main theorems we prove.
+We now present our results.

+\textbf{Directed Weighted Graphs.} For an $n$-node directed weighted graph, we present an RPaths CONGEST algorithm that runs in near-linear $\tilde{O}(n)$ rounds (Section~\ref{sec:dirrpub}).
+The classic sequential $\tilde{O}(mn)$-time algorithm for 2-SiSP and RPaths~\cite{yen1971finding} performs a sequence of $h_{st}$ SSSP computations, and a near-linear bound is not achievable on the CONGEST model through implementing this algorithm.
+Instead, we formulate RPaths as an APSP computation (on an alternate graph) that can be efficiently computed within the APSP bound $\tilde{O}(n)$ in the CONGEST model.
+We show that our algorithm is nearly optimal by presenting an $\tilde{\Omega}(n)$ lower bound (even when the undirected diameter $D$ is a constant) for both RPaths and 2-SiSP through a reduction from set disjointness (Section~\ref{sec:dirrplb}).

-\textbf{Directed Weighted Graphs.} We prove a near linear lower bound for computing replacement paths (RPaths) and second simple shortest path (2-SiSP) in directed weighted graphs (Section~\ref{sec:dirrplb}).
-We give algorithms to compute RPaths and 2-SiSP with nearly tight bounds (up to logarithmic factors).
-For the approximate RPaths problem, we give an asymptotically improved algorithm that computes a $(1+\epsilon)$-approximation for any constant and runs in $\tilde{o}(n)$ rounds whenever both $h_{st}$ and $D$ are $\tilde{o}(n)$.
+Our lower bound proof for RPaths is much more involved than the $\tilde{\Omega}(n)$ APSP lower bound in~\cite{nanongkai2014approx}, and we also show that RPaths differs from APSP in efficient approximability: the $\tilde{\Omega}(n)$ APSP lower bound in~\cite{nanongkai2014approx} applies to $\alpha$-approximation for any constant $\alpha > 1$, but for weighted directed RPaths we give in Section~\ref{sec:approxdirrpub} an asymptotically improved algorithm for $(1 + \epsilon)$-approximation (for any constant $\epsilon > 0$) that runs in sublinear rounds ($\tilde{O}(n^{1-c})$ for constant $c > 0$) whenever both $h_{st}$ and $D$ are sublinear.